 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the conhost.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Conhost.exe is not essential for Windows and will often cause problems.
-The conhost.exe file is located in a subfolder of "C:\Documents and Settings".
+The conhost.exe file is located in a subfolder of the user's profile folder.

 It is a file with no information about its developer.
 The program is not visible.
 The file is not a Windows core file.
-The process is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run, RunOnce, MACHINE\RunOnce, exefile).
+The process is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run, RunOnce, User Shell Folders, MACHINE\RunOnce, exefile, MACHINE\User Shell Folders).
 Conhost.exe is able to monitor applications.
-Therefore the technical security rating is 66% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 65% dangerous, however you should also read the user reviews.

 Recommended: Identify conhost.exe related errors